-Then said he unto me, Hast thou seen this, O son of man? turn thee yet again, and thou shalt see greater abominations than these.
-And he brought me into the inner court of the LORD'S house, and, behold, at the door of the temple of the LORD, between the porch and the altar, were about five and twenty men, with their backs toward the temple of the LORD, and their faces toward the east; and they worshipped the sun toward the east.
-(Ezekiel 8:16)
+Then He said to me, "Have you seen this, O son of man?
+Turn again, you will see greater abominations than these."
+So He brought me into the inner court of the LORD's house; and there, at the door of the temple of the LORD, between the porch and the altar, were about twenty-five men with their backs toward the temple of the LORD and their faces toward the east, and they were worshiping the sun toward the east (Ezekiel 8:15-16).

 The cross, as the reader will recall, was the symbol for Tammuz and was an integral part of sun worship.
 God calls this pagan idolatry an "abomination."

 Of course some may say that they do not worship the cross.
 But whether or not one worships the cross doesn’t change the fact that the cross is part of an ancient pagan religious system of worship.
 God forbids us to adopt the religious customs of the pagans.
-He says, "Enquire not after their gods, stating, "How did these nations serve their gods?"
+He says, "do not inquire after their gods, saying, 'How did these nations serve their gods?'"
+(Deu.
+12:30).

 Defenders of the cross may say they do not worship it, but do they?
 When they bow down before the cross, and kiss and pray to this man-made object, are they not violating the second commandment, which states that we are not to make any graven image, nor to bow down to it, nor to worship it?
 While the cross is not literally a carved representation of God, many use it to remind them of Him.
 They venerate it and bow down before it, just as the pagans do with their idols.